FAQs

 This question is from a Steel Guitar Forum post of 11/14/2023, about the lack of news of the OnePSG and its inventor for some time after the Introduction video appeared.:

 • The OnePSG Prototype was showcased over two years ago...
 What happened?
-Or as another poster put it: “Is the guy even alive?”:
+Or as another poster asked about the inventor: “Is the guy even alive?”:

 So the real issue is: why so much time between iterations of the design, between updates?
 Well, for some time early on, Alan had a day job (see the Onion article).
 Then he retired.
 Then, there was a global pandemic.
 Then, after the Alpha Prototype was shown, other aspects of life got in the way (no need for details).
 And so, work is now on the Beta Prototype (see the blog post: “It’s Getting Beta All The Time”).